LChiara/sim-kuka-robot/README.md

 ```
 .
 ├── ...
 ├── srcs
+│   ├── data
+│   │   ├── waypointSet_00.m            # Set of waypoints 00
+│   │   └── waypointSet_*.m             # Set of waypoints **
 │   ├── matlab
-|   │   ├── +core                       # Package for all the Matlab object
+│   │   ├── +core                       # Package for all the Matlab System Objects
-|   │   ├── +solver                     # Package for the ik, id and fd solver
+│   │   ├── +solver                     # Package for the ik, id and fd solver
-|   │   └── +trajectory                 # Package for the quintic and cubic polynomial
+│   │   ├── +trajectory                 # Package for the quintic and cubic polynomial
+│   │   └── busObjects.mat              # List of busses to load into workspace for simulation
 │   ├── simulink
-|   │   ├── KukaSimModel.slx            # Kuka Simulation model
+│   │   ├── KukaSimModel.slx            # Kuka Simulation model
-|   │   ├── KukaVisualizationModel.slx  # Model for the 3D simulation
+│   │   ├── KukaVisualizationModel.slx  # Model for the 3D simulation
-|   │   └── lib_Solver.slx              # library containing blocks for ik, id and fk solvers
+│   │   └── lib_Solver.slx              # library containing blocks for ik, id and fk solvers
 │   └── wrl                              # wrl model
-└── startup.m                           # script used for the setup
+└── startup.m                            # script to setup the environment
 ```

 ## Kuka6.wrl